rollup/plugins/packages/node-resolve/README.md

 See [`preferBuiltins`](#preferbuiltins).

-To provide stubbed versions of Node built-ins, yse a plugin like [rollup-plugin-node-polyfills](https://github.com/ionic-team/rollup-plugin-node-polyfills) or use [`builtin-modules`](https://github.com/sindresorhus/builtin-modules) with `external`, and set `preferBuiltins` to `false`. e.g.
+To provide stubbed versions of Node built-ins, use a plugin like [rollup-plugin-node-polyfills](https://github.com/ionic-team/rollup-plugin-node-polyfills) or use [`builtin-modules`](https://github.com/sindresorhus/builtin-modules) with `external`, and set `preferBuiltins` to `false`. e.g.

 ```js
 import { nodeResolve } from '@rollup/plugin-node-resolve';